29.09.2025

 What is considered a good DSR for loan approval?

-A DSR under 40% is typically considered good.
-It shows that you have room in your finances to handle additional debt.
-A DSR over 60% could make it more difficult to get approved for loans.
+A DSR below 40% is usually considered good since it means you have the capacity to take on a little more debt.
+A DSR above 60% may make it harder for you to be approved for loans.

-Can I calculate my DSR using a calculator?
+Can I calculate my DSR by myself using a calculator?

-Yes, you can use a DSR calculator in Malaysia or any online calculator that helps you input your debt obligations and income to quickly calculate your Debt Service Ratio.
+You can use a DSR calculator in Malaysia, or even any online calculator that allows you to input your debt obligations and income to figure out your Debt Service Ratio quickly.

 What types of debt are included in the DSR calculation?